yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/index.md

 Unlike traditional applications, where developers define the logic and workflows to support business processes, AI Agents shift this responsibility to the LLM.
 In these systems, prompt engineering, clear instructions, and tool development are critical to ensuring the app performs as intended.

-## What is the Azure AI Agent Service
+## What is the Azure AI Agent Service?

 The Azure AI Agent Service, now in public preview, offers a fully managed cloud service with SDKs for [Python](https://learn.microsoft.com/azure/ai-services/agents/quickstart?pivots=programming-language-python-azure){:target="_blank"} and [C#](https://learn.microsoft.com/azure/ai-services/agents/quickstart?pivots=programming-language-csharp){:target="_blank"}.
 It simplifies AI agent development, reducing complex tasks like function calling to just a few lines of code.